Dr James McLean

 Orthopaedic research and teaching

-Dr James McLean was awarded the higher degree of Master of Surgery in 2010.
-He has a keen interest in research and has accepted several scholarships, grants and prizes for his published work, including several “Best Paper” awards.
+Dr James McLean has a keen interest in research and was awarded the higher degree of Doctor of Philosophy in 2019; and Master of Surgery in 2010.
+He has accepted several scholarships, grants and prizes for his published work, including several “Best Paper” awards.
 Dr McLean’s practice has evolved to include the development of new methods of diagnosis and treatment.
 He continues to contribute to research and teaching through his clinical appointment at the University of Adelaide.

 A Message from Dr James McLean

 The decision to have surgery can be a difficult one.
 Sometimes, the decision can be easier, especially if the reason for surgery is a traumatic injury or a need to restore lost function.

 Find the best orthopaedic surgeon for you

 An important part of this decision is choosing a surgeon with whom you can trust your health and well-being.
 To me, this means that you should be comfortable with your surgeon’s credentials, training, experience and character.

 Different surgeons have different styles, experience and training, and you should choose a surgeon whose reasoning and recommendations make sense to you.